chericito/mobohubb-docs/docs/SCHEDULE/schedule-advanced-settings.md

 metadata:
   robots: index
 ---
+**In this section you’ll learn**

+* How to fine-tune a schedule’s **Mobile Settings** (shift acceptance windows, time-off rules, claims, replacements, check-in options).
+* How to set **Default Values** such as week start-day, standard hours, and maximum hour limits.
+* How to configure **Notification Rules** so portal and mobile users receive email, SMS, or push alerts for key scheduling events.

+***

 **Scheduling** is a **mobohubb** tool that enables assigning jobs or shifts to each user while simplifying oversight.
 With a well-organized schedule, you can efficiently allocate resources, uphold high-quality customer service, and enhance productivity.

 <Image align="center" className="border" border={true} src="https://files.readme.io/5e9e92577fb82c8ccd9d23ee3e7ce02fb23885ea22f6843848b1af059fc5af53-Scheduling_-_Weekly_view_by_employees_1.png" />